 Mr. Kalmanson brings extensive marketing, business and executive management experience to the Board, having served in various senior officer positions for a global public company.
 Throughout his career, he successfully initiated and managed risk and change to assist in the transformation of Kimberly-Clark from a pulp and paper company to a globally-recognized consumer package goods conglomerate marketing some of the most recognized brands in the world.
 In addition to his U.S. experience, Mr. Kalmanson has international management experience through his responsibilities for Kimberly-Clark's European and Canadian businesses and sales organizations, global procurement and supply chain organizations, and marketing research and services organizations.
 He successfully innovated, restaged and grew Kimberly-Clark's global consumer brands and businesses.
 He has experience leading mergers and acquisitions, organizational restructurings and facility closures, and divestitures.
+He also has experience in sustainability through his responsibilities for developing conservation plans and strategies to reduce the environmental impact of manufacturing activities.
 During his tenure, Mr. Kalmanson was also responsible for developing and executing management recruitment, development and succession plans for his business units.
 In addition, he owned and operated his own aviation services business for over two decades, which gives him insights into economic, operational, regulatory, and other challenges faced by the Company.
-Mr. Kalmanson was born and raised in Johannesburg, South Africa and Talent Management
+Mr. Kalmanson was born and raised in Johannesburg, South Africa and received his Bachelor degree in Commerce and holds an M.B.A. from the University of Witwatersrand, Johannesburg, South Africa.